1 General Questions

 No. All calculations happen entirely within your own browser.
 Your data never leaves your device.
-We don't have a backend database.
+We don't have a backend database storing your information.

 EMI (Equated Monthly Installment) is calculated using the formula: EMI = P × r × (1 + r)^n / ((1 + r)^n - 1), where P is the principal loan amount, r is the monthly interest rate, and n is the number of monthly installments.
 This is the same reducing balance method used by all major Indian banks including SBI, HDFC, ICICI, and Axis Bank.